 - To prevent frostings from crusting over, cover bowl of frosting with a damp cloth when not in use, or cover with plastic food wrap with the wrap touching the frosting to minimize air space.

-- Did You Know?
-According to Imperial Sugar’s Pastry Chef, Eddy Van Damme, recipes for frosting or fillings that use margarine or shortening can easily be replaced with the same amount of unsalted butter.
-Different Types of Frosting: Butter Cream Frosting: All you need are 5 ingredients (butter, powdered sugar, milk, vanilla extract and salt) and 5 minutes to whip up a sweet and creamy batch of 3-step homemade butter cream frosting.
+Butter Cream Frosting: All you need are 5 ingredients (butter, powdered sugar, milk, vanilla extract and salt) and 5 minutes to whip up a sweet and creamy batch of 3-step homemade butter cream frosting.
 We use this as a base for many of our dessert recipes.
+For additional tips on how to make the perfect buttercream, watch our How to Fix a Broken Buttercream video.
 Cream Cheese Frosting: Mildly sweet and creamy, you can’t go wrong with Chef Eddy’s classic Cream Cheese Frosting recipe.
 Quick, easy and delicious.
 Whipped Cream Frosting: Sweet and spicy, this cayenne-spiced frosting pairs well with any other chocolate-based cake or cupcake.
 Here are some frosting flavor twists on some classic flavors.
 These delectable frostings make showstopping holiday recipes: Pumpkin Pie Frosting: Buttercream frosting is mixed with pumpkin pie spice to create a warm and spicy flavor.
 Delicious when used as a frosting over a chocolate or vanilla cupcake, this recipe is perfect for the fall season.
 Gingerbread Buttercream Frosting: This sweet molasses butter cream frosting marries with our ginger spiced cupcakes - making an irresistible winter holiday dessert.
 Lemon Butter Frosting: A light lemony twist on a classic frosting.
 Spread on sugar cookies, cakes or cupcakes for a refreshing and sweet topping to welcome the spring months.
 Fresh Raspberry Frosting: Sweet with bright flavor, our Raspberry Icing is made with fresh raspberries for a just-off-the-vine taste, perfect for summer sweet treats.
 What dessert toppings do you like to make and what is your favorite kind of frosting?